hantsy/jakartaee11-sandbox/docs/jpa.md

 </persistence>
 ```

-Then you could create a `EntityManagerFactory` instance like this:
+Then you could create an `EntityManagerFactory` instance like this:

 ```java
 var emf = Persistence.createEntityManagerFactory("bookstorePU");